purs3lab/3clsp/docs/usage/backup_restore.md

 ### [](#header-3) Caution
 {: 	.text-red-300}
-The feature uses `filesystem` npm module for backing and restoring.
+The feature uses `fs-extra` npm module for backing and restoring.
 So make sure that VSCode has the necessary permissions and always remember to backup first before you restore.
 {: 	.text-red-300}

 ### [](#header-3) Backing Up